 GENERAL INFORMATION

 Please contact the Archdiocesan Office of Property and Construction Services (PCS) at least 3 months in advance of the preferred starting date.
+PCS facilitates transparency and secure use of parish resources for construction projects.
 PCS support will include contract preparation, general legal assistance, names of contractors/vendors/architects, and sample documents/specifications.
 Pertinent historical information (as-built drawings, asbestos reports, survey, utility drawings, etc.) may be available in PCS records.

 If project funding is not available, contact Parish Financial Services (PFS) to discuss options.
 If a PRF is needed, loan approval may take several weeks/months depending on the situation.